OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/06-oled-displaying-images.md

 The lines you draw will stay on the screen, and you can draw as many as you like.
 To exit the script, simply press `ctrl`+`c`.

-// TODO: add gif or picture of lines being drawn
+// TODO: IMAGE add gif or picture of lines being drawn

 ### A Closer Look at the Code